Thomas Griffin (Australian gold commissioner): Appointment to Clermont

 During Griffin's tenure as Gold Commissioner and Police Magistrate at Clermont, his wife in Melbourne discovered that her husband was alive.
 Without support Harriet Griffin had been having a difficult time.
 In September 1864 she had been listed as a "new insolvent", citing "want of employment for herself or family, and pressure of a judgement creditor".
 Her liabilities were recorded as £28.13s.5d, against her assets which were valued at one pound.
 Harriett was living at Emerald Hill at that time and was recorded as a widow.
 At some stage after that, Harriett saw a newspaper article mentioning the name Thomas John Griffin, Gold Commissioner at Clermont in Queensland.
 She was struck by the similarity in names with that of her supposedly late husband, and her suspicions were aroused.
 Harriett Griffin consulted a lawyer who ascertained that no-one of her husband's name had died at the time and place that had been represented to her.
-A letter was subsequently sent to Griffin in Clermont, with the end result that he was "compelled to make his wife a substantial quarterly allowance to keep her tongue still".
+A letter was subsequently sent to Griffin in Clermont, with the result that he was "compelled to make his wife a substantial quarterly allowance to keep her tongue still".

 Even though Clermont was located about 240 miles (390 km) inland from Rockhampton.
 Griffin often travelled to the larger, more established township on personal business.
 Griffin continued to represent himself as a single man, to the extent of forming an intimacy with twenty-two year-old Elizabeth Ottley, the daughter of Mrs. Elizabeth Ottley, a widow living at Rocklands on the outskirts of Rockhampton.
 Griffin's relationship with the young woman developed to such an extent that the two became engaged to be married.
 Mrs. Ottley and her two young adult children were recent immigrants from England, having arrived at Rockhampton in May 1865.
 Griffin's frequent absences in Rockhampton "threw a good deal of work and responsibility" on the local Bench of Magistrates.
 In about April 1866, in his role as senior magistrate at Clermont, Oscar de Satgé wrote to the Colonial Secretary in Brisbane complaining about Griffin's conduct, accusing him of blatant abuses of duty and requesting an inquiry into his behaviour.
 De Satgé detailed a number of issues including interference with the local Bench, the misuse of troopers' time and Griffin's interception of a letter, critical of him, that had been addressed to de Satgé.
 An inquiry was held in Brisbane by an under-secretary of the Civil Service, but "owing to sickness and other causes" a number of witnesses were unable to attend.
 Griffin was acquitted of blame due to "want of evidence".
 After the exoneration de Satgé claimed Griffin "acted more independently than ever".
 His absences at Rockhampton became more frequent and it was rumoured he "was getting into debt".

 In August 1866 Griffin was appointed as the Returning Officer for the Electoral District of Clermont after the resignation from that position of Oscar de Satgé.